 Indeed, when CHMP1A was knocked out, neurons released fewer vesicles bearing sonic hedgehog.
 Inside the neurons, there were fewer intraluminal vesicles, which gather in organelles called multivesicular bodies before being released as extracellular vesicles.

 Extracellular vesicles, commonly known as exosomes, have emerged in the past decade as important vehicles for cell-to-cell communication.
 They come in many flavors, and multiple companies are now exploiting them as diagnostic aids or therapeutic delivery vehicles.

 And without them, sonic hedgehog wouldn’t get far in the developing brain.
 Chemically, it’s hydrophobic, so it doesn’t diffuse well in a watery environment.
-“It can’t be released directly,” says Counter.
+“It can’t be released directly,” says Coulter.
 “It needs a carrier.”

 But riding on a vesicle, sonic hedgehog is buoyed along and can dock at distant ports, spurring brain growth.

 “We think this is the first example of extracellular vesicles’ role in mammalian brain development,” says Coulter.

 The researchers think a similar vesicle-based mechanism may be active in the full-grown brain, disseminating other factors that maintain and regulate neurons.
 Testing cerebrospinal fluid from an adult human patient, they found that sonic hedgehog and its carrier vesicle are still present.
 Electron microscopy data, provided by coauthor Wei-Chung Allen Lee, PhD, of Boston Children’s F.M.
 Kirby Neurobiology Center, showed multivesicular bodies throughout adult neurons: